Estimote/iOS-Mirror-SDK/README.md

 ## Known issues or things worth knowing

-- `MirrorContextSDK` will soon be renamed to `MirrorCore`
+- "MirrorContextSDK" will soon be renamed to "MirrorCore"
-  - `MirrorCore` is our framework for discovering, connecting to, and sending data to Mirror devices
+  - MirrorCore is our framework for discovery, authentication, connection, and sending data to Mirrors
-  - `MirrorDisplay` is a layer on top of that, to provide a convenient way of showing things on Mirror
+  - MirrorDisplay is a layer on top of that, to provide a convenient way of showing things on Mirror

 - `MirrorClient` currently tries to connect to any and all Mirror devices it finds
   - If you want to restrict that: for now, a workaround is to tweak the filter in the `startDeviceDiscovery` call, inside the `ConnectivityService`'s `init`